GameOfNicoYT/HTL-Pinkafeld-Peripherie-Schild-Library/docs/EN_README.md

 `lightArray.manual(int number, bool active)`: Controls an individual light in a light array (bar) by turning it on or off based on the active parameter.
 The number parameter specifies which light to control.

+`lightArray.nightRider( int time, int repeat)`: Creates a NightRider effect, where the lights swoosh from left to right and reverse.
+The number of revision can be defined, as well as the time one revision takes.

 `ldr.getData()`: Returns the current analog reading from the light-dependent resistor (LDR), indicating the level of ambient light.

 `poti.getData()`: Returns the current analog reading from the potentiometer, reflecting its rotational position.